Medically reviewed by Aimee Paik, MD

 It feels like every time you open up social media there is a wellness guru or influencer telling you that drinking water is the key to staying healthy and glow-y.
 You know staying hydrated is important for your overall health, but can it keep your acne at bay?

 Like the earth, your body is about 70% water.
 Much of your water content is contained in bodily fluids like blood, lymph, and mucus.
 These fluids serve two critical functions in keeping your organs happy and healthy: 1) carrying vitamins and nutrients in, and 2) flushing toxins and waste products out.
-When you become dehydrated, your skin, your body’s largest organ, loses the fluid it needs to to carry waste and bacteria out which leaves your skin dry and congested.
+When you become dehydrated, your skin, your body’s largest organ, loses the fluid it needs to carry waste and bacteria out which leaves your skin dry and congested.

 Despite its many benefits, drinking water is not a cure-all for acne.
-Our medical director, Dr. Aimee Paik, states, "The water you drink has no [direct] impact on your skin's hydration.
+Our medical director, Dr. Aimee Paik, states, "The water you drink has no impact on your skin's hydration.
 It is important to not overstrip the skin by overwashing or using harsh soaps or scrubs.
 Moisturizers are also very important for the skin."
 For those with very mild acne, over-the-counter ingredients like benzoyl peroxide or salicylic acid might be all you need.
-For those with moderate to severe acne, a prescription medication may be necessary, which can only be obtained through a dermatologist (like one from Apostrophe!).
+For those with moderate to severe acne, a prescription medication may be necessary, which can only be obtained through a dermatologist or healthcare provider (like one from Apostrophe!).

 Mom may have been right about drinking water to stay healthy, but it won't zap your zits.
 Don't let that stop you from staying hydrated, though!
 Drinking water works from the inside out to help you feel your best.